holographxyz/holograph-protocol/docs/IMPORTANT_FLOWS.md

 At step 2, when you call `getPodBondAmounts`, you will get two values: [`_base`, `current`].
 The `base` value represents the original minimum bond requirement to join the pod, while the `current` value is the current amount you must provide to join the pod.

-Minimum bond amounts are dynamically calculated based on some initial variables.
+*Minimum Bond Amounts* are dynamically calculated based on some initial variables.
 These variables can be changed or set differently for each blockchain.
 A graphical representation is [available here](https://observablehq.com/@vitto/operator_bonding)

 - baseBondAmount = `100 * (10^18)`
 - podMultiplier = `2`